50 Years of Women’s Suffrage

 Slogans such as “No true democracy without women’s suffrage” and “In a word, it’s time to be heard” were emblazoned on banners on the Bundesplatz in Bern more than 50 years ago.
 But the long struggle was worth it.
 On 7 February 1971, women’s suffrage was introduced in Switzerland by a federal vote.
 With its 50-franc gold coin, Swissmint is honouring the courage, willpower and tireless perseverance of the women who fought for equality in Switzerland then and now.

 “Women’s entry into Parliament”

-From March to November, Parliamentary Services is inviting visitors to discover the Parliament Building from the perspective of women.
+The Parliamentary Service is inviting visitors to discover the Parliament Building from the perspective of women.
 This thematic guided tour highlights the presence of women in the Parliament Building’s architecture and artwork, and showcases exhibits commemorating the first women to enter Parliament in 1971.